tsipkens/atems/README.md

 ### 3.1 Functions to show images (tools.imshow*)

-These functions aid in visualizing the results.
+These functions aid in visualizing the resultant images.
 For example,

 ```Matlab
 tools.imshow_binary(img, img_binary)